karnikram/2026/_posts/2026-04-27-mlip-practical.md

 -- with the necessary computational resources at hand -- of more models or orb-v3 variations to find better performing models for this task.

+*We also plan to release code for all the experiments in this post upon publication.*

 ## Conclusion